Introduction 🔗

 What happens if we sell a product but FDA believes it is a device? 🔗

 Once it comes to FDA’s attention that you’re marketing a medical device without having followed the appropriate regulatory controls, such as a 510(k), FDA would notify you of the objectionable activities.
 They’d typically require that you stop marketing the device.
 If the device is already in use, you likely would need to issue a recall and pull the device off the market.
+If you are located outside of the US and attempting to import devices, then the product would likely be held up in customs.
 Finally, you’d have to comply with all of the regulatory controls for your device type before placing your device on the market again.

 Clearly this would be a big problem, because you may lose most (or all) of your customers, your reputation would be ruined, and you’d have to complete a lot of regulatory work before you could resume marketing your device.